vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 * Merged Rift Valley and Kenya states.

 ## Interface changes:
 * Province selector decisions have been replaced by province selector events.
-When a province selector is built it will trigger a province event that contain all the old province selector decisions as options.
+When a province selector is built it will trigger a province event that contains all the old province selector decisions as options.

 ## Gameplay changes:
 * Number of possible mobilized brigades is now always 100% of the mobilization pool and no longer dependent on standing brigade count.
-* Literacy campaign now gives 1% - (pop literacy/200) extra literacy per year instead of 1% - (pop literacy/100).
+* Literacy gain from literacy campaign buffed from 1% - (pop literacy/100) per year to 1% - (pop literacy/200) per year.
 Previously, a literacy campaign would give 0.5% extra per year literacy to a pop with 50% literacy, now it gives 0.75% per year to the same pop.

 # Version 0.82 - 10/11/2023